We continue by telling people that they can look into the history and learn more about the cartograph. History

 Dissipative Structures

 This is a default subtitle for this page.
-Learn more →Self-Organized Criticality
+Read more and see related content for Prigogine & Stengers →Self-Organized Criticality

 This is a default subtitle for this page.
-Learn more →General Systems Theory
+Read more and see related content for Per Bak →General Systems Theory

 An evocative example of emergence found in simple agents such as birds, ants, or fish.